-- Projects must begin construction no later than April 1, 2024 with construction complete by April 1, 2026 with a tenant in place by September 1, 2026.
+- Projects must begin construction no later than 4 months after grant award notification with construction complete in 24 months with a tenant in place in 30 Months.
+Building must be occupied and pass any local occupancy permit or local permitting inspection requirements.
 NOTE: Site cleanup, removal of debris, and demolition do not qualify as construction.
-Tenant must be leasing the space by September 1, 2026.

 - No more than one HEAL grant may be awarded to any city.

-- Work previously completed is not eligible for this grant program.
+- Work previously completed prior to the 4 month stabilization window is not eligible for match for this grant program.